Data-Science-Link/the_depositum/README.md

 ## 🎯 What This Project Provides

-- **📖 Douay-Rheims Bible**: 73 books extracted from bible-api.com and converted to Markdown
+- **📖 Douay-Rheims Bible**: 66 books extracted from bible-api.com and converted to Markdown (currently missing 7 deuterocanonical books - see bible_douay_rheims/README.md for details)
 - **📚 Haydock Bible Commentary**: Full commentary extracted from EPUB format
 - **✝️ Roman Catechism (McHugh & Callan)**: Catechism of the Council of Trent converted from PDF to Markdown
 - **🔄 Reproducible Pipeline**: Complete automation for data extraction and transformation